kodehelp/Skeleton-WP/README.md

 ## Documentation ##

-Informations about how-to use the classes and functions from Odin is on the [Official Wiki](https://github.com/dkalawadia/Skeleton-WP/wiki/)
+Informations about how-to use the classes and functions from Skeleton-WP is on the [Official Wiki](https://github.com/dkalawadia/Skeleton-WP/wiki/)

 ## Bugs and Sugestions ##